zammad/zammad-org/src/en/documentation/use/advanced-features.md

 If you have many steps you do over and over again, you should use a macro for that.
 In such a macro, your admin can pre-define different ticket actions you can apply with just a click.
 As an example, Zammad ships a "Close & Tag as Spam" macro by default.
 If applied, the user who executes the macro is assigned as owner, a tag `spam` is added and the ticket is closed.
+It is even possible to run an [AI agent](/en/documentation/use/guides/ai) within a macro on demand.

 **How?**

-If your admin already created a macro, you can execute it in the ticket detail view by clicking the three dots button
-::a:: in the right corner of the footer bar and select the macro you want to execute.
+If your admin already created a macro, you can execute it in the ticket detail view by clicking the `^` section of the `Update` button in the right corner of the footer bar (see screenshot above) and select the macro you want to execute.

 ::: warning
 The macro gets executed immediately and without an additional confirmation!